CrunchyData/postgres-operator/internal/pgbackrest/config.md

 `repo-path`: Path where backups and archive are stored.
              The repository is where pgBackRest stores backups and archives WAL segments.

-`repo-host`: Repository host when operating remotely via SSH.
+`repo-host`: Repository host when operating remotely via TLS.

 The settings with the `cfgSectionStanza` designation are

-`pg-host`: PostgreSQL host for operating remotely via SSH.
+`pg-host`: PostgreSQL host for operating remotely via TLS.

 `pg-path`: The path of the PostgreSQL data directory.
 		       This should be the same as the data_directory setting in postgresql.conf.